raymonddiamonds/Noodlegram/README.md

 # Shopify Internship Challenge

-This is my code for the Shopify Summer 2021 Internship interview.
+This is my code for the [Shopify Summer 2021 Internship application](https://docs.google.com/document/d/1ZKRywXQLZWOqVOHC4JkF3LqdpO3Llpfk_CkZPR8bjak/edit).

 This web app requires the following prerequisites to build: